 Contact us for a list of individual performers and their schedules.

 See a partial list of performers and links to their Web sites here http://fermentationfest.com/dtour_performers

 The Year Of The Rural Arts 2014

 In its inaugural year, this biennial program of events, conversations and online features celebrates ways rural places, art and culture contribute to American life while clarifying the conception of rural.
 The future sustainability of agriculture and community depend upon an exchange between rural and urban.
 This collaborative, grassroots initiative connects citizens, artists, scholars, designers and entrepreneurs to build an inclusive and engaged rural arts and culture network and dialogue.

 Landowners And Farmers

-Those providing space for the installations and tours each have unique stories of how they steward the land.
-For the first time at Fermentation Fest, farm tours will be offered: a grass-based and organic dairy; a dairy and beef operation with grain, a woodlot, sunflowers and vegetable crops; and retired farmers focusing on wildlife habitat restoration.
+Those providing space for the installations, farm forms and performances each have unique stories of how they steward the land.
+Farm operations hosting the DTour feature: grass-based and organic dairy, small and large dairy and beef, grain, meat goats, sheep, woodlots, wetland conservation, sunflowers and vegetable crops, and retired farmers focusing on wildlife habitat restoration.
 Contact us for more details.